VibrantStarling/test-space/README.md

 https://orthomcl.org/orthomcl/app/workspace/strategies/import/d1c14da847563e5d

+## Finding common orthologs
-## Next I downloaded the orthogroup data given by toxoDB for each genome
+Next I downloaded the orthogroup data given by toxoDB for each genome and extracted information on which orthologs are shared

 ```
 # load modules